 This section is to help you prepare for the return of the loved one and also provide useful information on what happens if the patient were to relapse and how you can approach them if they do.
-The detox is just the first stage of the programme, the Consolidation and Relapse Prevention stage is so important to ensure your loved one stays on the path of recovery.
+Detox is just the first stage.
+Tackling root causes through the Relapse Prevention programme and dual diagnosis is so important to ensure your loved one stays on the path of recovery and mental wellbeing.

 How can you help?

 Top tips for helping a loved one after detox

 - After a 14-28 inpatient detox is complete, a relapse prevention programme, ideally with a 12 month plan.
 If you don’t undertake this at The New Life Centre, it is really important you make arrangements with your chosen providers.
 We are happy to work with you to personalise your aftercare.

 - The home environment is important after detox.
 As far as possible, you should try to remove temptation to previous substance/alcohol misuse.
 This may include having no alcohol in the house or getting a new mobile number.

 - Your social circle is also important after detox: it is best to totally avoid the company of people with current substance/alcohol misuse problems because otherwise this will increase the risk of relapse.